Digital Commons @ Cal Poly Humboldt: Accessibility Statement

 Accessibility is a product development priority at bepress, and full standards compliance is represented on our product roadmaps.
 We promote awareness of accessibility principles among our employees, providing opportunities and resources for them to further develop web accessibility expertise.
 We maintain a dedicated internal accessibility team to evaluate, support, and improve web accessibility on our platforms.

-Our Consulting Services team works together with the Digital Commons @ Humboldt State University administration to publish accessible pages and content on Digital Commons @ Humboldt State University.
+Our Consulting Services team works together with the Digital Commons @ Cal Poly Humboldt administration to publish accessible pages and content on Digital Commons @ Cal Poly Humboldt.
 We strive for open communication with our community of repository administrators on our shared challenges and successes in promoting accessible scholarship on the web.

 Accessibility Support and Feedback